System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 | Total (before caching) | 100M | ~$215,000/day |

 What the Model Tier column means: "7B INT4" means a 7-billion-parameter model quantized to 4-bit integers.
 Fewer parameters = faster but less capable.
 Lower bit precision = less memory and faster, but slight quality loss.
 "70B FP16" means a 70-billion-parameter model at full 16-bit floating point precision, the highest quality but slowest and most expensive.
-"70B batched" is the same 70B model but requests are queued and processed in large batches (not real-time), which is cheaper because GPU utilization is higher when you do not need instant responses.
+"70B batched" is the same 70B model but requests are queued and processed in large batches (not real-time), which is cheaper because GPU utilization is higher when instant responses are not required.

 With response caching (15-25% hit rate) and KV-cache prefix reuse (30-50% of inline requests), the real daily cost drops to approximately $130,000-$160,000/day.
 Caching has the single biggest impact on unit economics.